High School Students Army ROTC Scholarships – Your Process Starts Below

 Awards high school students four-year or three-year scholarships.
 Upon completion of the program, you will commission as a 2nd Lieutenant in the Active Army, National Guard, or Army Reserves.
 The application for the National Army ROTC Scholarship opened on June 12th, 2021.
 The Army ROTC National Scholarship Board will review applications for the 2021-2022 school year on:

 What does the Army ROTC Scholarship Cover?

-If a student recieves the Army ROTC Scholarship; they can elect to use the benefits towards tuition and fee's OR Room and Board.
+If a student receives the Army ROTC Scholarship; they can elect to use the benefits towards tuition and fees OR Room and Board.
 The Army ROTC Scholarship does not cover both expenses.
-Additionally a student can expect to recieve the following below once they complete the Army ROTC contracting process.
+Additionally, a student can expect to receive the following once they complete the Army ROTC contracting process.

 2) $1200 book allowance